Guidance Related to Government Shutdown

 • Similarly, any no-cost extension requests should be pursued as soon as possible.

-• If you work with collaborators at national laboratories, it would be prudent to contact them in September to ensure you receive any materials or information from them in advance of a potential shutdown.
+• If you work with collaborators at national laboratories, it would be prudent to contact them immediately to ensure you receive any materials or information from them in advance of a potential shutdown.

 • In the event of a shutdown, any “stop-work orders” received on federal grants and contracts should be forwarded to [email protected].